Osteoarthritis (OA)

 Physical measures

 Appropriate exercises—including stretching, strengthening, and postural exercises—help maintain healthy cartilage, increase a joint’s range of motion, and most importantly strengthen surrounding muscles so that they can absorb stress better.
-Exercise can sometimes slow down the worsening of osteoarthritis of the hip and knee.
-Doctors often recommended people exercise in water (such as in a pool) because water spares the joints from stress.
+Exercise can improve joint symptoms, mobility, and quality of life in people with knee and/or hip osteoarthritis.
+Doctors often recommend people exercise in water (such as in a pool) particularly for people with more severe pain who may benefit from lower impact exercise.

 Stretching exercises should be done daily.